Low back pain is the largest cause of disability, affecting nearly 80 percent of people in the United States at some point in their lifetime.1

 The gluteal muscles are the largest muscles in the body and are commonly underutilized due to the high prevalence of sitting during daily activities.
 The gluteal muscles work to propel the body forward and also protect the low back from stress.
 When the gluteal muscles are weak, more stress can be forced on the low back, which can potentially lead to pain.
 The easiest way to improve strength of the gluteal muscles is with bodyweight exercises like bridges, planks, side planks, bird dogs and hip abduction raises.

-If you are a runner that is experiencing back pain, consider taking the next step by scheduling a comprehensive examination with a physical therapist.
+If you are a runner that is experiencing back pain, consider taking the next step by scheduling a free assessment with a physical therapist.
 Doing so will give you specific direction to help you run without back pain

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.